Newsroom

 Your current assets are typically balance sheet items that are reasonably expected to be converted to cash within one year in the normal course of your farm business.
 These are typically feed, seed, crops held for resale, market livestock and accounts receivable.

 Your current liabilities are farm debts that are due within one year.
-These are expenses such as cash rent, credit card debt, and accounts payable for seed, feed or fertilizer.
+These are expenses such as the current portion of term debt for the operation, cash rent, credit card debt, and accounts payable for seed, feed or fertilizer.

 Current Ratio = Total Current Assets/Total Current Liabilities

 Ideally as an owner/operator you aim to have a minimum of a 1:1 ratio.
-This means that you have enough cash available to pay all of your expenses and bills for the reported period or year.
-This ratio allows you to see that you have $X available to service every $1 of debt.
+Current ratio determines if we liquidate all current assets does it satisfy our current debt obligations.
+This ratio allows you to see that you have $X available to service every $1 of current debt.

 WHAT IS WORKING CAPITAL?